pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

 model_logp_jax_fn(initial_point)
 ```

-Note that we could have added an equally simple function to convert our `HMMLogpGradOp`, in case we wanted to convert Aesara gradient graphs to JAX.
+Note that we could have added an equally simple function to convert our `HMMLogpGradOp`, in case we wanted to convert PyTensor gradient graphs to JAX.
 In our case, we don't need to do this because we will rely on JAX `grad` function (or more precisely, NumPyro will rely on it) to obtain these again from our compiled JAX function.

-We include a {ref}`short discussion <aesara_vs_jax>` at the end of this document, to help you better understand the trade-offs between working with Aesara graphs vs JAX functions, and when you might want to use one or the other.
+We include a {ref}`short discussion <pytensor_vs_jax>` at the end of this document, to help you better understand the trade-offs between working with PyTensor graphs vs JAX functions, and when you might want to use one or the other.

 +++